You are here

 With Rebecca Moore Howard.
 “Activist Strategies for Textual Multiplicity: Writing Center Leadership on Plagiarism and Authorship.”
 The Writing Center Director’s Resource Book.
 Eds.
 Christina Murphy and Byron L. Stay.
 Mahwah, NJ: Lawrence Erlbaum Associates.
 2006.

-An Introduction to Authorship: A Guide for Teachers and Scholars of Composition and Rhetoric.
+Authorship in Composition Studies.
 Eds.
 Tracy Hamler Carrick and Rebecca Moore Howard.
 Boston, MA: Watson/Thompson.
 2004.

 “Spot Keeps Turning Up: E/quality in Authorship(s) and Pedagogy.”
-An Introduction to Authorship: A Guide for Teachers and Scholars of Composition and Rhetoric.
+Authorship in Composition Studies.
 Eds.
 Tracy Hamler Carrick and Rebecca Moore Howard.
 Boston, MA: Watson/Thompson.
 2004.

 With Margaret Himley and Tobi Jacobi.
 “Ruptura: Acknowledging the Lost Subjects of the Service Learning Story.”
 Language and Learning Across the Disciplines 4.3 (Oct 2000).